Indian Constituent Assembly | Overview

 The primary committees set up were: Committee on Chief Commissioners of Provinces, Committee on financial relations, Union Powers Committee on Minorities and Fundamental Rights, and Advisory Committee on Tribal areas.
 The committees formed a report which was considered and on which basis a drafting committee was set up with Dr B.R.
 Ambedkar as the chairman of the committee who was the then law member of the Indian government.

 The purpose of the drafting committee was to provide a legal form to the decision embodied in the reports of the mentioned committees.
-On November 4 1948, the final draft constitution was submitted to the constituent Assembly, and after several debates and discussions, the new constitution of independent India was adopted by the parliament on 26 January 1950.
+On November 4 1948, the final draft constitution was submitted to the constituent Assembly, and after several debates and discussions, the new constitution of independent India was adopted by the parliament on adopted on 26th November 1949, whereas came into force on 26th January 1950.

 Role of a Constituent Assembly in constitution-making